Luvjen11/SelfSaga/README.md

 ---

-User can create tasks with title and due date
+User can create tasks with title, start date and due date

 Tasks can be marked as “pending” or “completed”